Skip to main content

 Once initialised, there are methods exposed by the Widget that can be used to render the graph visualisation.

-We'll be focusing on these two methods below.
+We'll be focusing on the drawGraphWithCustomData method.

 MethodParameters to supplyDescription